ezeloop/lilbeastsstrapi/README.md

 A quick description of my strapi application

 # First steps:
-    To make it better the experience, i deployed the back Back url: https://lilbeastscenter.herokuapp.com
+    To make it better the experience, i deployed the server Back url: https://lilbeastscenter.herokuapp.com

 # Dashboard: